-Digital Media & Popular Culture, Vietnam and Southeast Asian Studies, Urbanization and Human Geography, Critical University Studies, Critical Refugee Studies,History and Memory, Race, Gender & Sexuality
+Digital Media & Popular Culture, Vietnam and Southeast Asian Studies, Global Cities and Human Geography, Critical University Studies, Critical Refugee Studies,History and Memory, Race, Gender & Sexuality

 I became an academic driven by personal questions of family formation, migration, and identity, which opened up other questions of race, militarism, and globalization.
 In my work and in my teaching, I recognize the organizing structural principles and social forces that connect us all across planetary networks.
 Recognizing the need to expand the public university’s reach into the local community, I am on the Curriculum Advisory Committee for the Diversity, Inclusion, & Racial Healing Ambassador Program (DIRHA), where we teach local high school students about race by bringing them to campus.
-I am the faculty director of Summer Academic Enrichment Program (SAEP), a summer research-intensive program for first-gen college social science majors who want to go to graduate school.
+This is part of my contribution to the community as I grew up in Orange County after moving here as a teenager from Houston, Texas.
+As a first-gen college student and child of Vietnam War refugees, I am the faculty director of Summer Academic Enrichment Program (SAEP), a summer research-intensive program for first-gen college social science majors who want to go to graduate school.

 - MA and PhD ethnic studies (UC San Diego)